 Certain statements in this section contain "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995.
 All statements contained in this report and not clearly historical in nature are forward-looking, and the words "may," "will," "should," "could," "would," "expects," "plans," "anticipates," "believes," "estimates," "projects," "predicts," "intends," "potential," and similar expressions (as well as other words or expressions referencing future events, conditions or circumstances) generally are intended to identify forward-looking statements.
 Any statements in this report that are not historical facts are forward-looking statements.
 Actual results may differ materially from those discussed from time to time in the Company's SEC filings.
-The Company undertakes no obligation to update or revise any forward-looking statement for events or circumstances after the date on which such statement is made except as required by law.
+The Company undertakes no obligation to update or revise any forward-looking statement is made except as required by law.